13 Ways to Spend Your FSA Money

 Final Thoughts on Spending FSA Funds

-Contributing to an FSA is just one of many ways to save money.
-If you do have an FSA, feel free to roll over your leftover FSA funds to the following year’s balance if you have the option to do so.
+If you get your balance under $610, feel free to roll over your unused funds to the following year’s balance if you have the option to do so.

 Other Posts You May Enjoy: